-In the early 1990's AACRAO's SPEEDE Committee, CCSSO, and NCES worked together to develop the first electronic standard in higher education.
-This standard developed was for processing transcripts and was developed in an existing technology called electronic data interchange (EDI).
+In the early 1990's AACRAO's SPEEDE Committee, CCSSO, and NCES worked together to develop the first electronic standard in higher education for processing transcripts, which was developed in an existing technology called electronic data interchange (EDI).
 With the successful launch and implementation of an EDI transcript standard, other data exchange processes were developed in EDI as well, including admissions and test score reporting.
 (NOTE: While use of EDI grew and continues to be implemented in the registrar and admissions communities, for a number of reasons including programming complexities, the financial aid community did not adopt and implement EDI but works now primarily in XML.)

 Recommended Implementation Practices (RIPS) for Transcript Processing

 TS 147 - Response to Request for Transcript

 TS 997 - Functional Acknowledgment

 Appendix A - Summary of Changes in Version 4